zhangxiaohua-github/zhangxiaohua-github.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'A Filtering Algorithm Based on Polarization Decomposition for Better Preserving Polsar Image Scattering Features'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zhang Peng
+  - Chen Yan
+  - Chen Yunping
-  - admin
+  - Lu Youchun
-  - Robert Ford
+  - Xu Chunliang

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2022-10-05T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).